dirkschumacher/llr/README.md

 #### Piping ggplot2

 The following macro concatenates expressions by `+`.
-This can be used fto ormulate `ggplot2` ncalls.
+This can be used to formulate `ggplot2` calls.

 ``` clojure
 (defmacro +> [...]